-- a.
-Examination support Different examination halls, breaks between exams, increased examination time, increased font size used in examination papers, note taking and other supports will be provided depending on the student case and needs. - b.
-In class support -Seating arrangement facilities will be provide to accommodate students with disabilities adequately.
-Tutor support during and after class will also be provided. - c.
+- 1. Examination support: Different examination halls, breaks between exams, increased examination time, increased font size used in examination papers, note taking and other supports will be provided depending on the student case and needs. - 2.
+In-class support: Seating arrangement facilities will be provide to accommodate students with disabilities adequately.
+Tutor support during and after class will also be provided if needed. - 3.
 Learning aids such as visual aids, and other assistance devices will be provided when possible.